apache/airflow/BREEZE.rst

 --------------

-- **Version**: Install the latest stable `Docker Desktop <https://docs.docker.com/get-docker/>`_ and add make sure it is in your PATH. ``Breeze`` detects if you are using version that is too old and warns you to upgrade.
+- **Version**: Install the latest stable `Docker Desktop <https://docs.docker.com/get-docker/>`_ and make sure it is in your PATH. ``Breeze`` detects if you are using version that is too old and warns you to upgrade.
 - **Permissions**: Configure to run the ``docker`` commands directly and not only via root user.
   Your user should be in the ``docker`` group.